|| Rev. Msgr. James P. Swiader , Pastor|

 516-747-3535 Ext.
 20

-Reverend Joseph Scolaro is 25 and grew up in Bayville with his parents, Antonette and Charles, and his older sister, Theresa.
+Reverend Joseph Scolaro grew up in Bayville with his parents, Antonette and Charles, and his older sister, Theresa.
 Though baptized at Saint Gertrude, Bayville, his home parish is Saint Dominic, Oyster Bay, where he attended elementary school.
 He then went on to Chaminade High School, Mineola, and subsequently studied biology and philosophy at The University of Notre Dame, graduating in 2010.
 He entered the Seminary of the Immaculate Conception the following fall to begin formation.
 As a seminarian, he has spent time at Saint Gertrude parish, Bayville; Saint Patrick and Saint Rocco parishes, Glen Cove; and SS.
 Cyril and Methodius parish in Deer Park.
 He served as a transitional deacon at Saint Aidan parish, Williston Park.
 In his spare time he enjoys reading, playing the piano, running and spending time with family and friends.

 || Reverend Prasanna W. Costa , Associate Pastor |